 Finding the perfect small kitchen layout can be tricky, especially if the room is an unusual shape.
 However, picking a small fitted kitchen, rather than going for freestanding units, will help you make the most of the room you do have.
 Here, kitchen cabinets have been selected to work with this tricky sloped ceiling.
 What would otherwise be dead space is utilised with the addition of a utensil rack.

 For more kitchen cabinet ideas check out our gallery.

 This small, but perfectly formed, Shaker-style kitchen is a great example of how having a small kitchen doesn't have to mean compromising on the features you love.
 Designed to house a full size Esse Range Cooker, the space lost is made up with built in appliances and floor to ceiling cabinets for a high quality, considered small kitchen space.

 11. Save space with a stylish breakfast bar

 Don't have space for a kitchen table and chairs?
-Consider this idea for smaller kitchen and opt for an integrated breakfast bar and stools, instead of freestanding pieces.
+Consider this small kitchen idea and opt for an integrated breakfast bar and stools, instead of freestanding pieces.
 Adaptable spaces, they're equally suited for food preparation as they are for entertaining guests.

-Oh and if you are after more inspiration, check out these breakfast bar and island seating ideas.
+Oh and if you are after more inspiration, check out these breakfast bar seating ideas.

 12. Add interest to a small kitchen with floor tiles